-The design and fabrication of the mechanical yam pounder with cooking that is easy to operate and maintain was undertaken.
-The general objective was achieved following the laid out procedures while the stress and fatigue of manual pounding was eliminated.
+The average volume of yam pounded at a time with pounding capacity of the machine shows that the electro-mechanical yam pounder is approximately enough to feed two or more people.
+The pounded yam was equally good as the traditional pounded method with the added advantages of less processing time and high level of hygiene.
+The solution to indigenous needs through appropriate procedures while the stress and fatigue of manual pounding was eliminated.
 The machine was evaluated using white yam, yellow yam and water yam.
 The improved electro-mechanical yam pounder with the boiler unit was electrically operated, cook and pound pieces with rotary beater mechanism.
 The machine was able to boil and pounded the yam pieces hygienically.
 During performance testing, the yam pounding machine crushes the yam giving an average efficiency, lump percentage and pounding capacity of 98.75%, 99.70% and 99.10%; 1.25, 3.49 and 0.90; 31.71, 29.68 and 27.73 for white yam, yellow yam and water yam, respectively at minimum cooking time of 25 minutes.